By joining this community you are agreeing to receive communications from LBSU regarding this community.

 This community organises on behalf of students at Leeds Beckett who self-identify as any marginalised romantic/sexual orientation or gender identity.

 To join this community you must first self-identify as LGBT+.

-Led by the LGB+ and Trans Students' Convenors, our Community organises on behalf of students at Leeds Beckett who self-identify as Lesbian, Gay, Bi, Trans, Undecided/Questioning or Queer, or who self-define as any other marginalised romantic/sexual orientation or gender identity (including but not limited to asexual, pansexual, agender, androgyne, gender-fluid, genderqueer, transgender, transsexual, transvestite, neutrois, non-binary), or who choose not to define their romantic/sexual orientation.
-The LGBT+ umbrella is broad and each constituent part is an integral and unique part of our community to be supported and celebrated.
+Our community is supported by Student Community Organisers and other student leaders who are inspired to strive to create a safe space for students who self-identify as Lesbian, Gay, Bi, Trans, Undecided/Questioning or Queer, or who define themselves with any other marginalised romantic/sexual orientation or gender identity.
+This includes but is not limited to asexual, pansexual, agender, androgyne, gender-fluid, genderqueer, transgender, transsexual, transvestite, neutrois, non-binary, and those who prefer not to define their romantic/sexual orientation.
+We believe that every individual under the LGBT+ umbrella is important and contributes uniquely to our community.
+Join us and let's support and celebrate each other!

 We will work to strengthen engagement with the Community, through visible and accessible activities, to forge an open and inclusive community for LGBT+ students, those with intersecting identities and international LGBT+ students to network and seek support from their peers.

 We will lobby the University for an increase in the number of gender-neutral toilets on campus, ensuring that existing provision is well publicised and that the facilities are fit for purpose.

 We will run a campaign to inform people that trans and non-binary students may use whichever toilet they feel comfortable with and empower these students to challenge any discrimination by others in the bathrooms.